 - Amount of taxes paid for three years prior to theft loss;

-Upon acceptance of your tax matter, Michael D. Sullivan, Former IRS Agent will amend your tax returns for the prior three years and accelerate the recognition of your theft loss tax deduction under IRC Section 165(c)(2).
+Upon acceptance of your tax matter, Fresh Start Tax will amend your tax returns for the prior three years and accelerate the recognition of your theft loss tax deduction under IRC Section 165(c)(2).

 - Scott Rothstein